Odeuropa/ontology/competency_questions/README.md

 ## C. Identities

 _What meaning did smells have and how did they communicate identities or stereotypes? (e.g the use of garlic to stereotype groups such Ashkenazi Jews; floral scents and femininity)_

-> I used "evoked" for those kind of association.
-Is it correct?

 1. What are the odours most associated with [an ethnic group such Ashkenazi Jews]?
 [query](./c1.rq)